How to Get an Oregon CCB License

 - Proof of pre-license training completion

-- Exam pass confirmation
+- Exam pass confirmation from PSI

 - Bond filed by your surety company

-- Insurance certificate filed by your insurer
+- Certificate of Insurance filed by your insurer

-- Application fee payment
+- Application fee payment (Visa, Mastercard, or Discover only)

 Verify your new license